 This cool and delectable delicatessen’s cuisine is a combination of a Jewish Deli and a Canadian-Style restaurant- so good!

-One of my favorite sandwiches is a Rueben and Mile High Deli, creates a terrific one.
-It comprises of tasty house made corned beef slices, melted swiss, kraut and Russian dressing.
-There Classic Poutine was very good too, french fries topped with cheese curds and gravy.
+One of my favorite sandwiches is a Rueben, and Mile High Deli creates a terrific one.
+It comprises of tasty house made corned beef slices, melted swiss, kraut, and Russian dressing.
+Their Classic Poutine was very good too- french fries topped with cheese curds, and brown gravy.

 For location and hours, please visit their website – Mile High Delicatessen